CodeLinkIO/tts-annotation-tool/README.md

 - Add URL obtained from last step to the cloud function ENV `functions.config().preprocesssourceaudio.processingurl`
 - Deploy the cloud function to Firebase and get the URL of the service.
 - Get `CREATE_SNIPPET_URL` put `services/audio-processing-task/.env` then redeploy the tasks
-- Build and deploy the web app to Firebase hosting `web-ui/web`
+- Build and deploy the web app to Firebase hosting `web-ui/web`.
+See the README in `web-ui/web` for more details

 ## Released dataset using this tool